Bass Harbor Head Light

-Built in 1858, this is one of the most picturesque and frequently photographed Maine lights.
+Built in 1858, the Bass Harbor Head is one of the most frequently photographed Maine lights.
 It sits atop a rugged, pink rock cliff surrounded by dark evergreens.
 Located on the southern end of Mt.
 Desert Island, it's a cylindrical tower attached to the keeper's house by a short, enclosed passageway.
-Grounds are open year round.
-But a Coast Guard family lives in the keeper's house and asks that their privacy be respected.
-The light is visible from the end of Lighthouse Road in Bass Harbor or by cruise or plane.
+You can visit the grounds year-round—but a Coast Guard family lives in the keeper's house and asks that their privacy be respected.
+You can view the light from the end of Lighthouse Road in Bass Harbor or by cruise or plane.